check-spelling/timescaledb/test/src/bgw/README.md

 ## Timer

 We virtualize the timer to allow deterministic execution by tests.
-Our timer store a virtual microsecond counter in shared memory, backround processes can read this counter to determine the current time.
+Our timer store a virtual microsecond counter in shared memory, background processes can read this counter to determine the current time.
 The scheduler can "wait" on this timer which optionally waits for a process to finish and updates the counter to the waited time.
 The timer can be reset manually (for instance, to allow multiple